- Clerk Name: Stuart Pringle

 - Clerk Email: firstname.lastname@example.org

 Christopher Pix is a criminal law barrister based at 3PB’s Winchester and Bournemouth offices.
-His busy caseload has already covered a wide range of criminal offences, including drug offences, indecent exposure, assault, dangerous driving, burglary, public order offences, and offences under the Dangerous Dogs Act and the Firearms Act.
+His busy caseload covers both prosecution and defence work.
+In the past year alone, his work has covered a wide range of criminal offences, including robbery offences, kidnapping, blackmail, drug offences, sexual assault (including of children), indecent exposure, assault (including s18 and s20 offences), assaults against emergency workers, burglary (both dwelling and non-dwelling), public order offences, bladed article offences, offences under the Dangerous Dogs Act and the Firearms Act.

-He has also enjoyed a successful career in the charity sector spanning almost twenty years before being called to the bar.
-This involved visting prisoners in the UK and those facing execution in Luzira, Uganda as well as assisting in an immigration centre, working with the British Army in Paderborn, Germany and at Eton College.
+Prior to being called to the Bar, Christopher enjoyed a successful career in the charity sector.
+This involved visiting prisoners in the UK and those facing execution in Luzira, Uganda as well as assisting in an immigration centre, working with the British Army in Paderborn, Germany and at Eton College.

 Recent criminal law court work includes:

 - R v C: Successfully defended client charged with armed robbery and attempted armed robbery